Advice on mulching

 Mulching

 Mulch is a layer of organic material to cover the ground on your lawn.
-The lawn mower produces mulch using the mulch function.
-The mulch plug blogs the collecting tunnel, which means the shreds of grass will continue flying around the mower deck.
+The lawn mower produces mulch using the mulching function.
+The mulching plug blocks the collecting tunnel, so shreds of grass will keep flying around the mower deck.
 A special mower blade ensures the cut grass is shredded.
-These tiny shreds are blown back into the lawn, and because they are so small, they will fall between the blades of grass.
-That process is called mulching.
+These tiny shreds are blown back onto the lawn.
+Because they're so small, they'll fall between the blades of grass.
+This process is called mulching.

 Benefits of mulching

 The shredded grass creates a layer of mulch on the soil of your lawn.
 This layer of mulch protects the roots of the grass against heat and improves humidity.
-It also means weeds have less room to grow.
+It also means weeds have less space to grow.
 The shredded grass decays quickly and provides nutrients for the soil and roots of the grass.
-This will increase the health of your lawn and make it less susceptible to weeds and thatching.
+This improves the health of your lawn and makes it less susceptible to weeds and thatching.
 Mulching is a way to mow your lawn and fertilize it in a single effort.

 Mulch regularly